CapoVelo.com - - Cycling Linked to Improved Mental Health

 The study used people’s self-reported assessment of their mental health and exercise levels so could be subject to bias.
 It also only asked participants about their main form of exercise so could underestimate the amount of exercise they do if they do more than one type.

-Writing in a linked Comment, Dr Gary Cooney, Gartnavel Royal Hospital, UK, says, “there is gathering interest and momentum around research into exercise as a treatment for mental health disorders.
-The appeal is multifaceted: patients, particularly those reluctant to pursue medication or psychological approaches, are drawn to the self efficacy of exercise, the ability to attain a degree of agency in their own process of recovery.
-Mental health professionals, for their part, recognise the urgent need to address the comparatively poor physical health outcomes in the psychiatric patient population.
+Writing in a linked Comment, Dr Gary Cooney, Gartnavel Royal Hospital, UK, says, “There is gathering interest and momentum around research into exercise as a treatment for mental health disorders.
+The appeal is multifaceted: patients, particularly those reluctant to pursue medication or psychological approaches, are drawn to the self-efficacy of exercise, the ability to attain a degree of agency in their own process of recovery.
+Mental health professionals, for their part, recognize the urgent need to address the comparatively poor physical health outcomes in the psychiatric patient population.
 With very high rates of physical comorbidity, and marked reductions in life expectancy, an intervention that might improve both mental and physical health is of particular clinical interest.”

 Leave a reply